mzabrams/mzabrams/_pages/about.md

 invited to a workgroup meeting of the UN ECE GRSP Informal Working Group on Equitable Occupant Protection to discuss some of this work as well.

-Currently, I am an instructional teaching assistant for BME 590: Neurotrauma.
+Most recently, I served as a laboratory teaching assistant for BME 302: Fundamentals of Biomaterials and Biomechanics.